 As the Sylva Public Art Committee's inaugural project, this mural is modeled after a vintage 1940s postcard, with each letter of the town name depicting a scene that makes Sylva and its surrounding areas so special.
 Brevard native Aaron Harris – who goes by Eron Hare on his illustration work – brought the mural to life in 2018.
 Visit the 22-foot-tall mural on the side of the Ward Plumbing and Heating building on Mill Street in downtown, snap a selfie, then take a short walk down the street to enjoy one of Innovation Brewing's 30-plus hand-crafted beers on tap.

 You can find about 10 examples of "Wall Poems" nestled in Uptown Charlotte and neighborhoods such as South End, NoDa and Elizabeth.
 Some are permanent, some are temporary, but all are beautiful displays of creativity.
 Meant to connect people to poetry, this collection of murals – funded by Knight Foundation – all feature poems written by North Carolina writers, including Carl Sandburg's "The People, Yes" mural on 9th Street.
-Check out "Love Comes Quietly" on the side of Soul Gastrolounge (try the sashimi tuna tacos) on Central Avenue in Plaza Midwood.
+Check out "Love Comes Quietly" just off Central Avenue in Plaza Midwood.

 Over a two-year process, artist Brenda Miller Holmes and Dr. Benjamin Speller led the development of this mural that brought Durham's Civil Rights history to life.
 Early on, the two enlisted 30 community members to take part in lectures and workshops, and to share memories, news clippings, and photographs to determine the important and powerful stories that needed to be told.
 The final product has lived on Morris Street since 2015.
 Be sure to take a swing by the visitors center on Main Street to pick up a murals handbook to expore the other 20-plus murals in Durham.